dimafeng/dimafeng.github.io/_posts/2015-10-17-docker-distribution.markdown

 {% endhighlight %}

 What it does?
 It's simple, first of all, we need to build new version of the image and export it into an archive.
-Then we need to transferr it to the server as well as additional scripts and `docker-compose.yml`.
+Then we need to transfer it to the server as well as additional scripts and `docker-compose.yml`.
 Now we're ready to continue working on server.
 Here we need to remove old version of container and restart everyting.
 That's it.

 ## Backing up